MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/entity-operations-query-data.md

 <xref:Microsoft.Xrm.Sdk.Query.FetchExpression>, <xref:Microsoft.Xrm.Sdk.Query.QueryExpression>, and <xref:Microsoft.Xrm.Sdk.Query.QueryByAttribute> derive from the <xref:Microsoft.Xrm.Sdk.Query.QueryBase> abstract class.
 There are two ways to get the results of a query defined using these classes:

 - You can pass an instance of any of these classes as the `query` parameter to [IOrganizationService.RetrieveMultiple](xref:Microsoft.Xrm.Sdk.IOrganizationService.RetrieveMultiple%2A) method.
 - You can set the [RetrieveMultipleRequest.Query](xref:Microsoft.Xrm.Sdk.Messages.RetrieveMultipleRequest.Query) property of the class and use the [IOrganizationService.Execute](xref:Microsoft.Xrm.Sdk.IOrganizationService.Execute%2A) method.

    Generally, people use the [IOrganizationService.RetrieveMultiple](xref:Microsoft.Xrm.Sdk.IOrganizationService.RetrieveMultiple%2A) method, but you might use the [RetrieveMultipleRequest class](xref:Microsoft.Xrm.Sdk.Messages.RetrieveMultipleRequest) to use [optional parameters](../optional-parameters.md) or to send the request as part of a batch using the [ExecuteMultipleRequest](execute-multiple-requests.md) or [ExecuteTransactionRequest](use-executetransaction.md) classes.

-Both of these methods return an <xref:Microsoft.Xrm.Sdk.EntityCollection> that contains the results of the query in the <xref:Microsoft.Xrm.Sdk.EntityCollection.Entities> collection and properties to manage more queries to receive paged results.
+Both of these methods return an <xref:Microsoft.Xrm.Sdk.EntityCollection> that contains the results of the query in the <xref:Microsoft.Xrm.Sdk.EntityCollection.Entities> collection property. `EntityCollection` has other properties to manage paging results returned.

 When you retrieve data using these classes there are some concepts you must understand.
 The rest of this article explains common concepts when retrieving data using the SDK for .NET classes.